martin-v/w2wiki/INSTALL.md

 ## Security

+**Note:** In it's current state, W2 wiki is not intended to be run as a public wiki in places where malicious actors can access it.
+It is neither extensively tested, nor is it security-hardened, and might therefore compromise the security of your server.
+We therefore recommend to only make it available in a small local network where each user is known, or via HTTPS and behind a Basic Authentication configured via your webserver.
+The latter even allows for multiple different users, i.e. a more fine-grained access control than what W2 wiki itself currently provides.
+The features described below might be removed in the near future in this fork!

 W2 has the ability to prompt for a password before allowing access to the site.
 Two lines in config.php control this:
 ```